G. Olga Soy

 - Working through abuse: both childhood and adult (sexual, physical, emotional and neglect)

 All subsequent sessions are charged at:

-£70 to £75 per 50 minutes session for individuals (depends on the time of the day)
+£100 per 50 minutes session for individuals (depending on the time of the day)

 EMDR sessions can be 1 hour or up to 90 minutes in length.
 Longer sessions are charged at a proportion of the same hourly rate.

 Initial assessment fees are paid either online prior to the session or by cash at the start of the session.

 I can also provide therapy via phone and Skype if required.
 I also offer a limited number of concessionary rates.
 We will usually discuss fees in the first few sessions.

 For your assurance, I am an AXA, AVIVA, CIGNA, VITALITY HEALTH/PRUDENTIAL, and BUPA GLOBAL healthcare provider.

 Please contact me for further details if you are interested.